-Avoiding seeing your NE Portland dentist can allow dental problems to compound, leading to tooth loss.
+Avoiding seeing your dentist in North East Portland can allow dental problems to compound, leading to tooth loss.
 A missing tooth is not only unattractive, but it can cause structural problems in your mouth.

 Some patients assume that as long as they’re still able to eat without their missing tooth, that there’s no problem.
 Dentist in NE Portland, Dr. Travis Agee helps patients understand that just one missing tooth can lead to other oral difficulties.
 The remaining teeth may begin to drift into the empty space, causing a change in way you bite or chew.
 It also forces the remaining teeth to carry an additional load which can be damaging, and may cause discomfort or pain.